 MWRA's efforts to protect your drinking water start 65 miles west of Boston, at the Quabbin Reservoir, and the Wachusett Reservoir, 35 miles west of Boston.
-The combined supply of these two reservoirs provided an average of 200 million gallons of high quality water every day to our consumers in 2020.
 The Ware River also provides additional water when needed.
+Your water also comes from local supplies.
+See page 7 for more information.

 The Quabbin and Wachusett watersheds-the areas that drain water into the reservoirs-are naturally protected.
-Over

-85% of the watersheds are covered in forests and wetlands, which help filter the rain and snow as they enter the streams that flow to the reservoirs.
+Over 85% of the watersheds are covered in forests and wetlands, which help filter the rain and snow as they enter the streams that flow to the reservoirs.
 This water comes in contact with soil, rock. plants, and other material as it follows its natural path to the reservoirs.
 While this process helps to clean the water, it can also dissolve and carry very small amounts of material into the reservoir.
 Minerals from soil and rock do not typically cause problems in the water.
 Water can also transport contaminants, including bacteria, viruses or other potential pathogens, from human and animal activity.
 Test results show few contaminants are found in the reservoir water.
 The few that are detected are in very small amounts that are well below EPA's standards.